 Port provides a service catalog that teams can customize to track services, dependencies, and ownership information.
 The platform allows you to define custom data models, so you can structure your catalog around your specific architecture and organizational needs.

-The customization flexibility is Port's primary selling point in this area.
-You can define custom entities beyond just services, like teams, environments, or cloud resources, and create relationships between them.
-This works well for organizations with non-standard architectures that don't fit typical service catalog patterns.
+Flexibility for non-standard architectures.
+You can define custom entities beyond just services—teams, environments, cloud resources—and create relationships between them.
+For organizations with ecosystems that don't fit typical service catalog patterns, this extensibility is helpful.

 Workflow automation and AI agents